BlinkTagInc/node-gtfs/README.md

 ### Agencies

-Returns an array of all agencies
+Returns an array of all agencies.

     gtfs.agencies(function(err, agencies) {